 Discovery is a critical phase of any trial or lawsuit, and can make the difference between a successful case and one that goes horribly awry.
-Lawyers and attorneys on both sides of a lawsuit have a number of obligations to meet during the discovery process, which are extensively detailed in Rule 26 of the Federal Rules of Civil Procedure.
+Both the requesting and producing party have a number of obligations to meet during the discovery process, which are extensively detailed in Rule 26 of the Federal Rules of Civil Procedure (FRCP).

-Part of that comes down to the sheer complexity and scope of litigation: On any given case, attorneys have to wade through an enormous number of documents.
-Rule 26 itself contains numerous parts dictating how the discovery process should unfold, what information needs to be disclosed, timelines that must be adhered to, and the responsibilities of each party, among other requirements.
-A single omission or misstep could be disastrous for the case, the law firm and the attorneys involved.
+On any given case, attorneys may have to wade through an enormous number of electronic documents.
+Rule 26 itself contains numerous parts dictating how the discovery process should unfold, including what information needs to be disclosed, timelines that must be adhered to, and the responsibilities of each party.
+Among all these requirements, if Rule 26 were to be encompassed by a single guiding theme, just know that cooperation between parties is a crucial mechanism to ensure a “Just, Speedy, and Inexpensive” resolution as outlined in Rule number 1 of the FRCP.

 - The names and contact information of any parties who may have knowledge of or access to discovery information that could support or contradict the fundamental claims of a case.